-• csv: Output all found lint as comma-separated-value list.
+• CSV: Output all found lint as comma-separated-value list.

-- no\header: Do not write a first line describing the column headers. - sh: Output all found lint as shell script This formatter is activated as default.
+- no_header: Do not write a first line describing the column headers. - sh: Output all found lint as shell script This formatter is activated as default.

 - cmd: Specify a user defined command to run on duplicates.
 The command can be any valid /bin/sh-expression.
 The duplicate path and original path can be accessed via "\$1" and "\$2".
-The command will be written to the user\command function in the sh-file produced by rmlint. - handler Define a comma separated list of handlers to try on duplicate files in that given order until one handler succeeds.
-Handlers are just the name of a way of getting rid of the file and can be any of the following: - \ clone: For btrfs only.
-Try to clone both files with the BTRFS\IOC\FILE\EXTENT\SAME ioctl(3p).
-This will physically delete duplicate extents.
-Needs at least kernel 4.2. - \ reflink: Try to reflink the duplicate file to the original.
+The command will be written to the user_command function in the sh-file produced by rmlint. - handler Define a comma separated list of handlers to try on duplicate files in that given order until one handler succeeds.
+Handlers are just the name of a way of getting rid of the file and can be any of the following: - clone: For reflink-capable filesystems only.
+Try to clone both files with the FIDEDUPERANGE ioctl(3p) (or BTRFS_IOC_FILE_EXTENT_SAME on older kernels).
+This will free up duplicate extents.
+Needs at least kernel 4.2.
+Use this option when you only have read-only acess to a btrfs filesystem but still want to deduplicate it.
+This is usually the case for snapshots. - reflink: Try to reflink the duplicate file to the original.
 See also --reflink in man 1 cp.
-Fails if the filesystem does not support it. - \ hardlink: Replace the duplicate file with a hardlink to the original file.
+Fails if the filesystem does not support it. - hardlink: Replace the duplicate file with a hardlink to the original file.
 The resulting files will have the same inode number.
 Fails if both files are not on the same partition.
-You can use ls -i to show the inode number of a file and find -samefile <path> to find all hardlinks for a certain file. - \ symlink: Tries to replace the duplicate file with a symbolic link to the original.
-This handler never fails. - \ remove: Remove the file using rm -rf. (-r for duplicate dirs).
-This handler never fails. - \ usercmd: Use the provided user defined command (-c sh:cmd=something).
+You can use ls -i to show the inode number of a file and find -samefile <path> to find all hardlinks for a certain file. - symlink: Tries to replace the duplicate file with a symbolic link to the original.
+This handler never fails. - remove: Remove the file using rm -rf. (-r for duplicate dirs).
+This handler never fails. - usercmd: Use the provided user defined command (-c sh:cmd=something).
 Never fails.